jazzari/todoapp/README.md

 - flash notification
 redirect to show the new saved object: (if it's saved)
 - redirect_to todo_path(@todo) # (@todo) gives the :id
-redirect to new view (if an error occurs and it's not saved)
+redirect to new action (if an error occurs and it's not saved)

 For a Show Action:
 Find the id of the object and assign the object to a instance variable
 - @todo = Todo.find(params[:id])

 For an Edit Action:
+Using a form to edit an existing object
+Then submits to update -> hits the database with patch or gives an error
+- first find the existing object to be edited
+- similar to create action, but using update
+- if an error occur then redirect to edit action

 STRONG PARAMETERS: